bpi/bhq_translation/README.md

 * spatial_orientation (Mental Map)
 * optic_flow (Optic Flow)

-## Exercises - text and sound stimuli
+## Exercises requiring sound stimuli
+In addition to the text tranlations, the following exercises also require sound stimuli.
 We would like you to work through these exercises in a series of steps.
 Only when one step is fully completed should you move to the next step.
 A step is completed when the exercise it is ready to go live on our production server.

+###Exercises with easy stimulus sets
-###Step 1
+####Step 1
 The sounds for the first two exercises (Mixed Signals and Auditory Ace) should be translated first.
 These are a relatively easy set of stimuli and help us establish that the recording methods meet our requirements.
 * dual_modes (Mixed Signals).
 * nback_card_auditory (Auditory Ace).

 The recording instructions and the stimuli to record are [here](easy_translations.md).

-###Step 2
+####Step 2
 When the above two exercises are completed we recommend working on True North.
 This is another relatively easy stimulus set.
 * conveyance (True North).
 Please translate and record this [stimulus set](conveyance.md).

+###Exercises with complex stimulus sets
+Stimulus planning and generation is required for exercises with complex sound exercises.
+Please contact us when you are ready to proceed with the next Step so that we can start working together to produce a stimulus list.

+Note: Due to the complexity of the stimuli in aud_instr_seq (To-Do List Training) we do not plan to offer this exercise for translation.
+However, the conveyance (True North) exercise is a similar task.

-###Step 3
+####Step 3
-Next we recommend working on Memory Grid and Syllable Stacks.
 Both of these exercises use the same stimulus set.
-Click [here](misrp.md) for more information.
 * aud_spatial_match (Memory Grid)
 * syl_ordering (Syllable Stacks)

-###Step 4
+####Step 4
-Next is Fine Tuning.
-Stimulus planning and generation is required in collaboration with Posit Science.
 * aud_sound_discrimination (Fine Tuning).
-Click [here](tua.md) for more information.

-###Step 5
+####Step 5
-Next is In the Know.
-Stimulus planning and generation is required in collaboration with Posit Science.
 *  aud_chatter (In the Know).
-Click [here](chatter.md) for more information.

-###Step 6
-The final exercise is To-Do List Training.
-Stimulus planning and generation is required in collaboration with Posit Science.
-* aud_instr_seq (To-Do List Training).
-Click [here](lad.md) for more information.

 ## Beta exercises  - do not translate yet
 *  categorization (Categorization)